 Continue straight on Castle Peak Range Road towards the back of the pass.
 The paved road continues uphill for the final time.
 And on the side of this road, and in the valley below, you might see lots of tall golden grass.

 And for those wondering, the trail on the left goes up to Castle Peak from Leung Tin Au.

 After the final uphill climb, the Leung Tin Au Gorge (or valley) appears on the other side.
 And before you know it, the paved road finally ends, giving way to a dirt trail.

 Por Lo Shan

 The yellow, crusty dirt trail is an indication that “Hong Kong’s Grand Canyon” is not too far away.
-In fact, a quick glance at the surroundings shows how different the landscape is in the Leung Tin Au Gorge.
+In fact, a glance at the surroundings shows how different the landscape is in the Leung Tin Au Gorge.

 As you continue down the dirt trail, you should be able to see Shenzhen across the bay.
 Unfortunately, we hiked here on a hazy day, which didn’t give us the best view across Deep Bay.

 Just before the trail begins to descend, there is a vantage point where you can climb up to get better views of Shenzhen.
 And from that vantage point, you can also see the canyon right below.

 A short walk down brings you to the Por Lo Shan Great Canyon.
 Although it’s often referred to as Hong Kong’s Grand Canyon, we should set expectations straight.